Sitecore-Hackathon/2018-SiTEKore/documentation/README.md

 - Do a personalization on anonymous visit when users can be identified by his cookie

 ## Pre-requisites

-Does your module rely on other Sitecore modules or frameworks?

 - Sitecore Helix running on Sitecore 9.0 Update 1 (Optional.
 Required for a demo)

 ## Installation